raspberrypilearning/lego-plotter/en/step_1.md

 + A Raspberry Pi computer
 + A Raspberry Pi Build HAT
 + Two LEGO Technic motors
++ A LEGO Technic Force sensor
+OR
++ A push button, breadboard and jumper wires
 + Assortment of LEGO, including two small wheels.
 We used a selection from the [LEGO Spike Prime kit](https://education.lego.com/en-gb/product/spike-prime)
 + A 9v power supply with a barrel jack.
 This can be a battery pack, but make sure that all cells are fully charged.